Research

 Research Interests:

-• Circadian rhythms in mammals
+• Circadian rhythms and sleep in mammals

-• Biochemistry, genetics, molecular biology, functional genomics
+• Biochemistry, genetics, molecular biology, genomics

 • Behavior, physiology, immunology